[Last Updated: July 9, 2020, with updated U.S. EPA info]

 Temporary Enforcement Policy

-On March 26, 2020, the United States Environmental Protection Agency (EPA) released a temporary policy regarding the agency’s enforcement of environmental legal obligations during the COVID-19 pandemic.
+On March 26, 2020, the U.S. EPA released a temporary policy regarding the agency’s enforcement of environmental legal obligations during the COVID-19 pandemic.
 During the COVID-19 pandemic, the U.S. EPA expects regulated facilities to comply with regulatory requirements where reasonably practicable; however, recognizing potential worker shortages as well as the travel and social distancing restrictions, the EPA will exercise certain enforcement discretion for noncompliance.
 The highlights of the policy are below.

 - The U.S. EPA will not seek penalties for noncompliance with routine monitoring and reporting requirements, if, on a case-by-case basis, the U.S. EPA agrees that such noncompliance was caused by the COVID-19 pandemic.

 - To be eligible for enforcement discretion, your facility must document decisions made to prevent or mitigate noncompliance and demonstrate how the noncompliance was caused by the COVID-19 pandemic.
 Facilities must return to compliance as quickly as possible.

 - If a facility suffers from failure of air emission control or wastewater or waste treatment systems or other facility equipment that may result in exceedances of enforceable limitations on emissions to air or discharges to water, or land disposal, or other unauthorized releases, the facility must notify the implementing authority required by the permit.

 - If a facility is a generator of hazardous waste and is unable to transfer the waste off-site within the time periods required under the Resource Conservation and Recovery Act (RCRA) to maintain its generator status, the facility should continue to properly label and store such waste and document why noncompliance measures were taken.